goldenstein64/Minesweeper/README.md

 * Right-click a closed space to flag it, and again to unflag it.

-* Left-click an opened space to reveal unflagged neighbors.
+* Left-click an opened space to open closed neighbors.

+* Right-click an opened space to flag closed neighbors.

 ## Usage